Los Angeles wildfires could be costliest blaze in U.S. history

 Money Report

 The Palisades Fire is the largest of the five blazes.
-It has burned more than 17,000 acres, destroying more than 1,000 structures, according to California authorities.
-The Pacific Palisades is an affluent area where the median home price is more than $3 million, according to JPMorgan.
+It has burned more than 17,000 acres, destroying over 1,000 structures, according to California authorities.
+Pacific Palisades is an affluent area where the median home price is more than $3 million, according to JPMorgan.

 The estimated economic losses from the wildfires has more than doubled since Wednesday to nearly $50 billion, according to the investment bank.
 The economic losses could rise to $57 billion, according to estimates from AccuWeather.